 - Eating 3 meals and snacks each day

-Laurie holds a Science Degree in Psychology and Biology from Acadia University in NS, a Social Work Degree from Memorial University in NL, a Masters in Holisic Nutrition from the Edison Institute of Nutrition in Ontario.
-She is one of only two Shanker Certified Self-Reg™ practitioners in Newfoundland and Labrador.
+Laurie is a Registered Social Worker and Holistic Naturopathic Therapist.
+She holds a Science Degree in Psychology and Biology from Acadia University in NS, a Social Work Degree from Memorial University in NL, and a Masters in Holistic Nutrition from the Edison Institute of Nutrition in Ontario.
+She is a Shanker Certified Self-Reg™practitioner.

-She is a passionate speaker, educator and service provider on the subject of nutrition and its connection to mental and physical health.
+She is a mental health therapist, speaker, and educator on the subject of holistic wellness and its connection to mental and physical health.

+She is the creator of LauriePinhorn.com and one of the co-creators of www.empoweredparentservices.com

-She works with individuals, families, groups and corporations to design and deliver nutrition and wellness programs to optimize health and performance.
-With a diverse background in clinical social work, advanced holistic nutrition, Self-Reg™ and physical fitness; Laurie's hybrid of expertise is very unique.
-With a background that includes 20 years in social work and a Masters Degree in Holistic Nutrition, she is well equipped to educate and shift perspectives.
+With a diverse background in clinical social work, advanced holistic nutrition, Self-Reg™, and physical fitness; Laurie's hybrid of expertise is very unique.
+With a background that includes over 20 years in social work and a Masters degree in Holistic Nutrition, she is well-equipped to educate and shift perspectives.

-Laurie is a firm believer in using holistic approaches to help people live better with both physical and mental health concerns - that our mental health management should go way beyond just taking a pill.
+Laurie is a firm believer in using holistic approaches to help people live better with both physical and mental health concerns.
+Her personal and professional philosophy is that our mental health management should go way beyond just taking a pill.